opencv/opencv/modules/highgui/doc/qt_new_functions.rst

     :param window_name: Name of the window.

-    :param callbackOpenGL: Pointer to the function to be called every frame.
+    :param onOpenGlDraw: Pointer to the function to be called every frame.
 This function should be prototyped as  ``void Foo(void*)`` .

     :param userdata: Pointer passed to the callback function.  *(Optional)*